Notice

 To release memory that tcmalloc

-has allocated but which is not being used by
+has allocated but which is not being used

-the Ceph daemon itself, execute the following:
+by the Ceph daemon itself, run a command of the following form:

 ceph tell {daemon-type}{daemon-id} heap release